mkejeiri/Events-sourcing/README.md

 #### Defining Sagas

 To define a **saga** we use the **Saga** base class contained in the NServiceBus core. **Saga** is a generic class, it needs the type of the object that we wrote to maintain the state of the saga, as long as it's running.
 This object is persisted along the way.
-Define which message triggers the creation of a new saga by using **theIAmStartedByMessages** (*e.g. ProcessOrderCommand*) interface.
+Define which message triggers the creation of a new saga by using **the IAmStartedByMessages** (*e.g. ProcessOrderCommand*) interface.
 As a generic parameter, the message type is supplied, so when the saga receives the **StartOrder message**, it starts the **workflow**.
 A new state object is **created** and **persisted** (*e.g. ProcessOrderSagaData*), but only when **no existing saga** data can be found for the message.
 Other messages are handled in the same way using the *IHandleMessages* interface (*e.g IOrderPlannedMessage & IOrderDispatchedMessage*).
 The ending of the saga is not a requirement, it can potentially run forever.

 [ProcessOrderSaga.cs](src/eCommerce/eCommerce.Saga/ProcessOrderSaga.cs)
 ```sh